mehran1801/reactJourney/src/MDs/reactNOTES.md

 - In Console: Warning: You provided a `value` prop to a form field without an `onChange` handler.
 This will render a read-only field.
 If the field should be mutable use `defaultValue`.
 Otherwise, set either `onChange` or `readOnly`.

 - I have added onSubmit to form to see the updated value. something wrong in code ..fix it and see output.

+# Pizza (toggle Add/Remove)

+- so you toggling Add or Remove based on if sauce is included or not in dynamic array (state).
+- It will be changed on user's interaction, like data will be added and data will be removed.
+(
+- if it is included then remove / filter it
+- if it is *NOT* included, then add it.
+- All of this logic will be entered in handleClcik function.
+)

+# GroceryCart
+- must capture index in event listener.
+- use arrow function
+- only then you can use filter array based on that index as there are multiple items.

+* # An inline function is a function which is defined inside of the onClick handler when the React Component renders.

+It’s created on render because the function definition is inside of the onClick handler, which is inside of the component render method (or return, in the case of functional React components).

+You’d use an inline function to pass in additional arguments to a function, such as a value from a loop, or the target button’s value.

 # LoginForm